Leopold Auer: America

 Up through 1917, Auer did not perform in the United States.
-He says there was "one serious deterrent — the great number of concerts exacted of the artist in a brief period of three or four months.
+He said there was "one serious deterrent — the great number of concerts exacted of the artist in a brief period of three or four months.
 My friends, Anton Rubinstein, Hans von Bülow. and Henri Wieniawski told [me] that, although their American tours had been most interesting, they were reluctant to accept new engagements because of the severe strain" their tours had been for them.
 "But in 1918...work in Russia became impossible because of the" Russian Revolution.
 He then moved to the United States, although because of his age, he did not undertake a wide concert tour.
 He played at Carnegie Hall on March 23, 1918 and also performed in Boston, Chicago and Philadelphia.
 He taught some private students at his home on Manhattan's Upper West Side.
 In 1926 he joined the Institute of Musical Art (later to become the Juilliard School).
 In 1928 he joined the faculty of the Curtis Institute of Music in Philadelphia.
 He died in 1930 in Loschwitz, a suburb of Dresden, Germany, and was interred in the Ferncliff Cemetery in Hartsdale, New York.